Wrestling Observer Newsletter Hall of Fame

+Starting in 2022, it became possible for a wrestler to be placed in the Hall of Fame multiple times, much like inductees into the Rock and Roll Hall of Fame.
+So far, five people have achieved this double honor: Toshiaki Kawada, Villano III, Antonino Rocca, Jack Brisco, and Jackie Sato.
+Each are inducted as a singles performer and a team member (Kawada as part of Holy Demon Army, Villano III as part of Los Villanos, Rocca as part of Rocca and Perez, Jack Brisco as part of the Brisco Brothers, and Jackie Sato as part of Beauty Pair).

 Meltzer began the Hall of Fame by choosing a list of 122 inaugural inductees in 1996.
-Since then, wrestlers from past and present, others employed in the professional wrestling industry, and wrestling journalists and historians have been selected by Meltzer to cast secret ballots to determine annual groups of inductees.
+Since then, wrestlers from past and present, others employed in the professional wrestling industry, wrestling journalists and historians have been selected by Meltzer to cast secret ballots to determine annual groups of inductees.
 Voting criteria include the length of time spent in wrestling, historical significance, ability to attract viewers, and wrestling ability.
-Inductees must have at least 15 years of experience in the wrestling business or be over 35 years old and have 10 years of experience.
+Inductees must have at least 15 years of experience or be over 35 years old and have 10 years of experience.
 To gain membership in the hall, potential inductees must receive 60% support on the ballots from their geographic region.
 Any person that gets less than 10% of the vote is eliminated from the ballot.
 If a person fails to get inducted 15 years after being put on the ballot, they must get 50% of the vote or be eliminated.
-There are 248 inductees, including the multiple teams, trios, and stables.
+There are over 200 inductees, including the multiple teams, trios, and stables.
+Since voting began in 1998, nineteen candidates have been inducted in their first year of eligibility; the most recent first-ballot inductees were Beauty Pair in 2023.

 In 2008, a recall vote was held asking if 2003 inductee Chris Benoit, who killed his wife and son before committing suicide in June 2007, should remain in the hall.
 To have Benoit removed, Meltzer required that 60% of voters must agree with the proposal.
 Although the majority voted for Benoit's removal, they only represented 53.6% of the votes, falling short of the number required.
 Benoit remains on the list of inductees.